 Two prominent colors are represented on the album artwork and in its title; black and blue.
-They represent the Stones’ love of Black music (R&B, Soul, Reggae and Funk) and also for the Blues, all genres which comprise all of the album tracks.
+They represent the Stones’ love of Black music (R&B, Soul, Reggae and Funk) and also for the Blues, all genres which are featured on all of the album’s tracks.

 For the ad campaign, Jagger and Richards had a double entendre in mind…

 Mick and Keith were at the photo shoot, directing model Anita Russell who was tied and suspended by a rope.
 Anita wears face and body make-up to appear as though he had been beaten and bruised.
+Allegedly, Jagger artfully painted the “bruises” on Russell’s body.
 She sits atop the Stones album cover with her legs spread apart.
 This image was also featured on a gigantic billboard on Sunset Boulevard with the tag line, ‘I’m Black and Blue’ from the Rolling Stones – and I love it!”
 Perhaps they thought it was OK because she had a powerful ferocious look on her face, indicating that maybe she needed to be restrained.
 It’s only rock ‘n’ roll, right?